Athi River, Kenya

 However, the Athi River also receives large amounts of pollution from Nairobi—an area with a population of over nine million.
 Along with population growth and rapid urbanization, poor solid waste management is emerging as a key risk for public and environmental health in Kenya.
 As a result, Kenya has become a leader in East Africa regarding aggressive policies to combat plastic pollution at its source.
 In 2017, the government made the manufacturing, sale, and distribution of polyethylene plastic carrier bags illegal.
 But as Kenya’s solid waste pollution continued to worsen, President Uhuru Kenyatta implemented a broader ban on single-use plastics in June 2020.
 The ban prevents all visitors to national parks, beaches, forests and conservation areas from carrying plastic water bottles, cups, disposable plates, cutlery, or straws.

-Chemolex Company Ltd and Smart Villages Research Group are pioneering solutions to clean the Athi River and stop plastic from entering the Indian Ocean.
+As a part of the Coalition, Chemolex Company Ltd and Smart Villages Research Group pioneered solutions to clean the Athi River and stop plastic from entering the Indian Ocean.

-Chemolex Company Ltd and Smart Villages Research Group operate 10 plastic capture devices in various locations along the Athi River and its tributaries, the Nairobi, Ngong, and Mathari Rivers.
-They employ several different structures in their capture devices, including fences, mechanical conveyors, cantilevered baskets, and manual lifts, which are tailored to the unique characteristics of each location.
-The capture devices are operated in partnership with local youth groups at the following locations:
+Chemolex Company Ltd and Smart Villages Research Group operated 10 plastic capture devices in various locations along the Athi River and its tributaries, the Nairobi, Ngong, and Mathari Rivers.
+They employed several different structures in their capture devices, including fences, mechanical conveyors, cantilevered baskets, and manual lifts, which were tailored to the unique characteristics of each location.
+The capture devices were operated in partnership with local youth groups at the following locations:

 - Kibera